ramdonti/learning-library/data-management-library/wsfc-sql-server/installation-of-microsoft-sql-server-2019/installation-of-microsoft-sql-server-2019.md

 ## Introduction

-This lab demonstrates how to provision Microsoft SQL Server 2019 from the Market Place Image in a compute instance.
+This lab demonstrates how to provision Microsoft SQL Server 2019 from the Market Place Image in a Compute Instance.

 Estimated Time:  1 hour